 So, for this wrapping method, you can use a linen towel or other linen piece, such as a small linen towel.
 It starts the same as the other two methods: put the linen piece diagonally, and in the middle, put your jar of goods.

-Before you start collecting the edges of the fabric, prepare a tread for tieing the fabric.
+Before you start collecting the edges of the fabric, prepare a tread for tying the fabric.
 You can cut the desired length of it.
 Once you have that, you can pick up all the corners of the material and bring it to the center.
 Then take the thread that you prepared before and tie the fabric.
 Make sure that when you connect it that the end pieces are straight and neat.
 To make it more beautiful, you can add additional decoration elements.
 And you are good to go!

 Other Ways To Be More Sustainable This Holiday Season